On-call firefighters

 What is an on-call firefighter?

-On-call firefighters are paid employees of Staffordshire Fire and Rescue Service, who provide ‘on-call’ cover to their local fire station and respond to a range of emergencies and incidents as well as community initiatives.
+On-call firefighters are employees of Staffordshire Fire and Rescue Service, who provide on-call cover to their local fire station.
+They respond to a range of emergencies when needed as well as community initiatives.

-They receive the same thorough and relevant training as wholetime firefighters as they respond to the same fire and rescue emergencies.
+All our on-call firefighters receive the same training as full-time firefighters as they attend the same fire and rescue incidents such as building fires, road traffic collisions, animal rescues and flooding.

 Our on-call fire stations